Wykerd/img-panda/README.md

 # Image Panda
-## An image utility engine for content identification and manipulation
+An image utility engine for content identification and manipulation.

 # Features